 In this ruling the Supreme Court determined that in this context the Court had to analyze how Courts are to determine the reasonableness of a residential lease provision imposing a fixed sum for attorneys’ fees.

-In pursuing that analysis the Court concluded that while liquidated damages in a contract resulting from a negotiation between persons of relatively equal bargaining power would be enforceable, attorneys’ fees is not a form of damages.
-Therefore they cannot be considered liquidated damages.
+In pursuing that analysis, the Court concluded that while liquidated damages in a contract resulting from a negotiation between persons of relatively equal bargaining power would be enforceable, attorneys’ fees are not a form of damages.
+Therefore, they cannot be considered liquidated damages.
 The lease in question did not fix a liquidated sum (it specified the fee would be $400.00, or more if the case cost the landlord more).
-In addition the leases were not negotiated by persons of an equal bargaining power and therefore the Court recognized residential leases as “contracts of adhesion.”
+In addition, the leases were not negotiated by persons of an equal bargaining power and therefore the Court recognized residential leases as “contracts of adhesion.”
 The Court recognized that “residential tenants must be afforded a forum to challenge the reasonableness of lease clauses on which landlords rely for purposes of summary dispossess proceedings.”
 In that regard, the Court recognized that the landlord has the burden of proving reasonableness in this context.
 The Court determined:

 “Indulgently interpreted, plaintiffs claim that the amounts of attorneys’ fees fixed in the leases were unreasonable because they bore no relationship to the work involved in a summary dispossess action or the actual fees that were or could have been incurred in those proceedings.
 In part, plaintiff asserted that the corporate defendants routinely file hundreds of such complaints averaging 200 each month in Camden County alone, that the work devoted to any particular complaint is modest in both terms of the preparation of the pleading and the time expended in a court appearance, that simply multiplying the fixed fee by the average of number of complaints would suggest that the fees are unreasonable and that, because the corporate defendants appear through a salaried attorney-employee, a reasonable fee would be one that reflected her salary.”